0Armaan025/0Armaan025/README.md

 # 💫 About Me:
 🔭 I’m currently working on code-leveling (NextJS website and VS code extension)<br>👯 I’m looking to collaborate on all sorts of projects.<br>🤝 I’m looking for help with assembly or OS dev and ....
-Friends :(<br>🌱 I’m currently trying to learn more about backend.<br>💬 Ask me about Flutter, NextJS or hackathons!<br>⚡ Fun fact: I'm bored rn, so hit me up!
+Friends :(<br>🌱 I’m currently trying to learn more about backend.<br>💬 Ask me about Flutter, NextJS or hackathons!<br>⚡ Fun fact: I'm bored rn, so pwease msg me, im alone :(

 ## 🌐 Socials: